Article

 Policy Private client services Tax policy

-Currently, there is a window of opportunity for individuals to make large gifts or other transfers.
-However, it's crucial to weigh the potential benefits against the risks.
+Before the end of 2025, there is a window of opportunity for individuals to make large gifts or other transfers.
+That window may remain open for the foreseeable future, depending on the outcome of Republican proposals.
+The long-term picture, however, always lacks clarity to some degree, so it's crucial to weigh the potential benefits of gifting against the risks.
 Consider your long-term financial goals and legacy aspirations when making these decisions.

 What are the estate, gift and GST exemptions?